mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 All code will be in a new repo.

-Just thanking [Computational Genetics Lab](http://epistasis.org) with funding from the [NIH](http://www.nih.gov) for the kick in the arse to do it right.
+Thanks to [Computational Genetics Lab](http://epistasis.org) for the original code with funding from the [NIH](http://www.nih.gov).
+Cheers.

 Don't worry practical AI engineers.
 Code is on the way!